napoles-uach/stmol/README.md

 pip install stmol==0.0.9
 ```

-Since the end goal of `stmol` plugin, is to ebnable easy rendering of molecular structure within the streamlit applicaton, libraries such as
+Since the end goal of `stmol` plugin, is to enable easy rendering of molecular structure within the streamlit applicaton, libraries such as
 [streamlit](https://github.com/streamlit/streamlit) and [py3Dmol](https://pypi.org/project/py3Dmol/) are crucial to work with.
 Run this command in your terminal to install the latest release of Streamlit,
 ``` console